 Pricing can also vary based on warranty, ongoing service, and customer location.
-Here’s a quick guide to how major features can aﬀect a hot tub’s price, or jump to our pricing guide below.
+Our factor table below and hot tub pricing guide show how major features can aﬀect a hot tub’s price.

 The bigger the hot tub, the bigger the price tag (generally).
 Larger hot tubs require more materials to build, and require larger pumps to power their jets.
 They also take up more space in delivery trucks and on showroom ﬂoors.
 What size hot tub you need depends on how you’re looking to use it.
 A more intimate spa is great for individuals or couples, or for therapeutic uses.
 For family and entreating uses, a more spacious hot tub likely makes more sense.

 When you are browsing our fantastic range of hot tub models, you will see dollar signs next to each model indicating the price level.
 These dollar signs are there to help you understand the price ranges of a Caldera Spa®.
 Please remember that dealers have sole discretion to set actual prices.
 Talk to your local dealer for the most accurate price quote for any of our Caldera hot tubs, they are looking forward to assisting you.

 Aimed at the customer who wants the ultimate personal wellness accessory, this level of hot tub usually comes equipped with top-tier features and comes with the most extensive warranty protection.
 The price covers great design, low running costs, maximum comfort, minimal maintenance, the best massage jets, and efﬁcient operation.

 On a premium spa you’ll see advanced engineering and robust features for long-lasting owner satisfaction.
 These spas don’t come every feature available, but they are designed for the hot tub owner who wants a nice hot tub and the option to add premium upgrades.

 Here are some features you might ﬁnd on a premium hot tub: